The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Related Work

-\looseness-1 \textbf{Evaluation variance.} Even though AI models have vastly improved upon benchmarks, evaluations are known to be highly variant~\citep{bui2025assessing,biderman2024lessons}. \citet{errica2024did} formalize this through sensitivity and consistency metrics, revealing important failure modes.
+\looseness-1 \textbf{Evaluation variance.} Even though AI models have vastly improved upon benchmarks, evaluations are known to be highly variant~\citep{bui2025assessing,biderman2024lessons,romanou2026brittlebench}. \citet{errica2024did} formalize this through sensitivity and consistency metrics, revealing important failure modes.
 This is similar setup to our input and output randomness.
 Importantly, we connect the variability to the concepts of bias and variance, highlighting the relevance in the safety setting, and analyze scaling laws.

-\looseness-1 \textbf{Scaling behavior.} As models get larger and more capable, evidence suggests their representation and errors become highly aligned \citep{kim2025correlated,huh2024platonic,goel2025great} and that scaling improves long-horizon tasks \citep{sinha2025illusion}.
-Our work complements these observations by finding increased incoherence the longer models reason and act, aligned between model families.
+\looseness-1 \textbf{Scaling behavior.} As models get larger and more capable, evidence suggests their representation and errors become highly aligned \citep{kim2025correlated,huh2024platonic,goel2025great} and that they improve long-horizon tasks \citep{sinha2025illusion}.
+Our work complements these observations by finding increased error-incoherence the longer models reason and act, aligned between model families.

 \vspacepresection{}